malept/flatpak-bundler/README.md

 ### Manifest

-This matches the format for `flatpak-builder` app manifests, with a few extra options added and camelCase variants supported.
-For complete documentation of the manifest format read the [flatpak-builder docs](http://flatpak.org/flatpak/flatpak-docs.html#flatpak-builder).
+This matches the format for [`flatpak-builder` app manifests](https://docs.flatpak.org/en/latest/manifests.html), with a few extra options added and camelCase variants supported.

  - **id**: Required.
 The application id.
  - **runtime**: Required.
 The runtime for your flatpak application.